ElmerCSC/ElmerClips/README.md

 # ElmerClips
-Save old minimalistic utility to create animations from a set of still pictures with a nice Qt API.
+ElmerClips is a minimalistic utility for creating minimalistic video clips from a set of still pictures with a nice Qt API.

+Prerequisites:
+ o Qt4
+ o ffmpeg

+Compile as:
+ qmake
+ make (or nmake)